MenaceHecker/MenaceHecker/README.md

 * **Currently**: Just looking for any Software Engineer roles.
 * **Education**: Pursuing a Bachelor of Science in Computer Science with an emphasis on AI from the University of Georgia, graduating in August 2025.
-* **Interests**: I love diving deep into AI-powered predictive models, optimizing system performance, and architecting scalable cloud solutions.
+* **Interests**: I love working with AI-powered predictive models, optimizing system performance, and architecting scalable cloud solutions.
 * **What I'm building**: Always working on exciting projects!
 Currently, I am working on Deal Radar, an intelligent program that fetches you the best deals online by regularly scanning websites like Amazon, Walmart, etc.

 ## Let's Connect!